RECIPE: New Life for Condiments

 We are now two months into the house project.
 Exterior repairs are nearing completion.
 However, as I explained in the post May 28, there have been problems at almost every stage of the project.
 My sister, who is a Project Manager and works with these situations on a daily basis, said to expect this.
 It doesn't make it any easier.

 Completing the exterior work means that interior repairs are next.
 This increases the urgency of purging the items to be donated or disposed of, and packing & storing those that remain.
 Imagine the Candy Conveyor Belt scene from "I Love Lucy."
 "Speed it up!"
 The task seems so overwhelming that at times I am immobilized and resort to avoidance behaviors & procrastination.
 Sound familiar?
-Even if it is not a house repair project, we all have responsibilities that can loom before us and we don't know where to begin to pare it down to manageable tasks.
+Even if it is not a house repair project, we all have responsibilities that can loom before us and we don't know where to begin to pare them down to manageable tasks.
 Our congregation is reading through the Gospel of John, and in Chapter 8 I discovered a verse that is helpful.

 And He who sent Me is with Me.
 The Father has not left Me alone, for I always do those things that please Him.
 John 8:29 NKJV